 In fact a recent study found a third of people who fly believe the airport experience is more stressful than the working week.
 In turn, eager holidaymakers have started to shun the airport for alternative transport methods like coach and ferry.
 Come to think of it, the benefits are profound.
 Simply turn up on time, board, and away you go.

 Despite the fact that taking to the road or seas still isn’t as popular as jetting off overseas, the coaching enthusiasts over at Saga claim that coach travel can actually relieve stress, likening it to a personal chauffeur who knows exactly what they’re doing.

 Not to mention the fact that fares are usually tons cheaper and greener.
-With airport overcrowding set to rise in coming years, coaches and ferries could just become your new gateway to a stress-free trip.
+With airport overcrowding set to rise in the coming years, coaches and ferries could just become your new gateway to a stress-free trip.

 Get a cracking deal on your next trip with Savoo’s vouchers for popular coach and ferry operators including P&O Ferries, FlixBus, DFDS Seaways, National Express, and National Holidays.
 You’ll have your feet up and a drink in hand on your travels in no time.

 Cut costs by going on a staycation

 Why travel to Vegas when we’ve got the wonders of Blackpool right here on home turf?
 All jokes aside, Britain is home to some absolutely gorgeous scenery and landmarks that simply can’t be matched elsewhere.